Regional High-Resolution Weather Models using Generative Diffusion#

 • __len__: Returns the number of items in the dataset

-• __getitem__: Returns the data for item at index idx.
-The data is a dict with the following format: {"background": background, "state": [old_state, new_state]} where background is the low-resolution conditioning, old_state is the previous state used as input for the model and new_state is the next state used as the training target.
+• __getitem__: Returns the data for the item at index idx.
+For StormCast-like hybrid models, it returns a dict with the following format: {"background": background, "state": [old_state, new_state]} where background is the low-resolution conditioning, old_state is the previous state used as input for the model and new_state is the next state used as the training target.
+Models that use different inputs can omit some of these; see Model types.

 • state_channels: Returns a list with the names of each state channel.
 As above, the length of this list must match the number of channels in state.